aahill/quickstart-templates/template-quickstart-java.md

 }
 ```
 <!-- replace <classname> with a descriptive name for your service-->
-Create a folder for your sample app.
-From your working directory, run the following command:
+From your working directory, run the following command to create a project source folder:

 ```console
 mkdir -p src/main/java